-- The option to turn on Set Automatically might not be available with all carriers or in all countries.
+- The option to turn on Set Automatically might not be available with all carriers or in all countries and regions.

 - If the time on your iOS device is wrong after you sync it with your computer, your computer's time might be wrong.
 Check the time on your computer in System Preferences > Date & Time.
 You might want to select "Set date and time automatically."

 - Manual adjustments to time settings to change app behavior (like game timers) isn't recommended.